STAPM/qalyr/README.md

 ## Motivation

-The motivation for `qalyr` was to standardised the way that health state utility values were prepared for input to our decision-analytic models.
-Health state utility values associated with tobacco- and alcohol-related disease diagnosis codes are derived from the HODaR data (Currie et al.
-[2005](#ref-currie2005routine)), and general population utility values from the Health Survey for England (Ara and Brazier [2010](#ref-Ara2010)).
-The suite of functions within `qalyr` wrangle the data into the correct format and then calculate the health state utility values.
-To do so, we use the `eq5d` R package (Morton and Nijjar [2020](#ref-eq5dpackage)).
+The motivation for `qalyr` was to standardised the way that health state utility values for diseases related to tobacco and/or alcohol were prepared for input to our decision-analytic models.
+Health state utility values associated with tobacco- and alcohol-related disease diagnosis codes are derived from the Health Outcomes Data Repository (HODaR) data (Currie et al. [2005](#ref-currie2005routine)), and general population utility values from the Health Survey for England (Ara and Brazier [2010](#ref-Ara2010)).
+The suite of functions within `qalyr` wrangle the data into the correct format and then calculate the health state utility values, for which we use the `eq5d` R package (Morton and Nijjar [2020](#ref-eq5dpackage)).

 `qalyr` was created as part of a programme of work on the health